-\overline{Y}S and \overline{Y}P - the grain yield of all genotypes under stress and non-stress condition, respectively.
+\overline{Y}{S} and \overline{Y}{P} - the grain yield of all genotypes under stress and non-stress condition, respectively.

-Principal component analysis (PCA) and Correlations coefficients analysis calculated to established interrelationships among grain yield for each irrigation treatment and waterlogging tolerance indices using an online toolkit, iPASTIC (Pour-Aboughadareh et al., 2019).
-For specifying waterlogging-tolerant the genotypes with high yielding potential in non-stress and stress environments, a three-dimensional graph based on yield in non-stress and waterlogging stress and waterlogging-tolerance indices best was performed by SAS method.
-In each environment, the pooled mean values of two years (2016-2017 and 2017-2018) for grain yield were subjected to statistical analyses.
+Principal component analysis (PCA) and Correlations coefficients analysis were calculated to established interrelationships among grain yield for each irrigation treatment and waterlogging tolerance indices using an online toolkit, iPASTIC (Pour-Aboughadareh et al., 2019).
+For waterlogging-tolerant specifying the genotypes with high yielding potential in non-stress and stress environments, a three-dimensional graph based on yield in non-stress and waterlogging stress and waterlogging-tolerance indices the best was performed by SAS method.
+In each environment, the pooled mean values of two vears (2016-2017 and 2017-2018) for grain yield were subjected to statistical analyses.